Articles on: Getting Started

 • Incomplete buyer description

-→ The clearer the description, the better your property matching and client trust.
+→ A clear description enhances property matching and builds client trust.

 • Budget not aligned with region

-→ Double-check budget vs. market reality to avoid irrelevant listings.
+→ Double-check budget versus market reality to avoid irrelevant listings.

 • Wrong client email

-→Always check the email before creating the portfolio for smooth sharing and communication workflows.
+→ Verify the email before creating the portfolio to ensure smooth sharing and communication workflows.

 • Overloading one portfolio

-→ Create multiple portfolios for different scenarios instead of mixing objectives.
+→ Consider creating multiple portfolios for different scenarios instead of mixing objectives.

 Was this article helpful?